Grisha596/JankariTECH-Mentorship/day1.md

 - `ls` : Lists directory contents of files and directories.

-- `ls -a` - Lists all files in current directory including hidden files.
+- `ls -a` : Lists all files in current directory including hidden files.

 - `rm [OPTION]...
 FILE...` : Generally used to delete the files created in the directory.

-- `-rf` : used with rm to remove files or directory forcely.
+- `-rf` : Used with rm to remove files or directory forcely.

 - `rmdir <options> <directory>` : Deletes empty repository.